 A(#6684) STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (HE block acknowledgement procedure) for generating the Multi-STA BlockAck frame if at least one of the received MPDUs solicits an immediate acknowledgment.
 The contents of the A-MPDU carried in the HE TB PPDU(#6685) shall be as defined in:

-Table 9-428 (A-MPDU contents MPDUs in the control response context) when at least one of the received MPDUs solicits an immediate acknowledgement.
+Table 9-428 (A-MPDU contents MPDUs in the control response context) if at least one of the received MPDUs solicits an immediate acknowledgement.

-Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when none of the received MPDUs solicit an immediate acknowledgement except that the STA shall not aggregate any QoS Data frames.
+Table 9-426 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames, if none of the received MPDUs solicit an immediate acknowledgement.(#13744)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13744):